WANT TO GROW SPIRITUALLY IN 2017?

 The nine circles represent nine key areas of a fulfilling quiet time.
-A "circle key (see picture to the left below)" at the front of the journal gives users prompts as to what they might write in each circle.
+A "circle key (see picture below)" at the front of the journal gives users prompts as to what they might write in each circle.
 Four circles are what we might share with God, and five circles help us better listen, notice, and discern God's leadings and guidance.
 Liz has found that many struggle with listening for God.
-She has been helping those in her immediate circles to better understand this part of their spiritual journey for the last six years.
+She has been helping those in her life better understand this part of their spiritual journey for the last eight years.
 Her favorite saying is, "Get your antenna up!"
 Liz's calling is to help other people discover their life purpose.
 Helping others SEE God's guidance in their lives is key to helping them become who and what God created them to be.

-* the cool story of how God brought this journal project into being
+- The "Only God" story of how God brought this journal together

 What are Summary Pages?

-The journal concludes with 12 summary pages that can be used to group things such as key scriptures, Lessons Learned, or Connect-the-Dots stories that cover the timeframe of the journal.
+The journal concludes with 12 summary pages that can be used to group things such as Key Scriptures, Lessons Learned, or Connect-the-Dots stories that cover the timeframe of the journal.
 It is great to have all the gems of wisdom God has taught all on a few pages for easy reference!
-The Connect-the-Dots pages tell our story and visibly illustrates how God was orchestrating so much out of our control.
+The Connect-the-Dots pages tell our "Only God" stories and visibly illustrates how God was orchestrating.
 When seen is this obvious way, God gets ALL the credit!
 There are sample pages to illustrate these three ways to use summary pages in the journal.